zachary-fennie/Cloud-Hosted-Notebook-Data-Manipulation/README.md

 ## Structure
-The notebook will load data, generate descriptive stats, visualations, and data manipulation.
-Alongside, the repo also contains the following:
+The notebook will load data, generate descriptive stats, visualizations, and data manipulation.
+To demonstrate what a full data project could like in anticipation of future projects, the repo also contains the following:
 * `library` directory contains `extract.py` to extract raw data from an online url source
 * `transform_load.py` to transform and load the original raw data from a `.csv` to a `.db` SQLite database
-* `crud_query.py` to perform CRUD and query basic SQL operations The rational is demonstrate what a full data project could like in anticipation of future projects.
+* `crud_query.py` to perform CRUD and query basic SQL operations

 ### Core Files of the Repo:
 * Jupyter notebook